DinoChiesa/ApigeeEdge-Java-Hashcash/Readme.md

 </JavaCallout>
 ```

 The above retrieves the hashcash from a header in the request, named "hash".
+You can modify that variable name to allow the policy to read the hash from any context variable.

 ### Verifying a Hashcash with a Resource